oKermorgant/ros_management_tools/README.md

 - `-p`: similar to `--packages-select`
 - `-pu`: similar to `--packages-up-to`
 - `-t`, `--this`: compiles only the package that includes the current directory
+- `-tu`, `--this-up-to`: compiles only up to the package that includes the current directory

 ### Network: restrict to a network interface